 2. Crushed Eggshells

-We offer their own eggshells for calcium.
+We offer our flocks their own eggshells for calcium.
 Calcium deficiency is hard on a hen as she uses calcium in making eggshells.
-A deficiency will cause them to become thinner and decreases the number of eggs she lays.
+A deficiency will cause the eggshells to become thinner and decrease the number of eggs she lays.

-- Then I bake them at 250 degrees for about 15 minutes.
-You’ll know they are ready because they will look very dry and start to darken up on the inside of the shell.
+- When the bucket is full or the girls need some, I bake them at 250 degrees for about 15 minutes.
+You’ll know they are ready when they look very dry and start darkening inside the shell.

-- I store them in glass jars in my pantry until I’m ready for them.
+- I store them in glass jars in my pantry until the girls are ready for them.

 A Word of Caution in Feeding Eggshells

-Another reason I bake them and make sure the bites are so small is that I don’t want the hens to associate the shells I give them with the eggs they lay.
+Another reason I bake them and make sure the bites are so small is because I don’t want the hens to associate the shells I give them with the eggs they lay.

 Yes, chickens will eat their eggs.
-While I’ve never experienced it, a friend told me it happened in her flock and she had to cull several hens who “caught the idea.”
-She thought that it started because she had not been able to free-range them and had not given them calcium, so they started getting their own from their eggs.
+While I’ve never experienced it, a friend told me it happened in her flock, and she had to cull several hens who “caught the idea.”
+She thought it started because she had been unable to free-range them and had not given them calcium, so they started getting their own from their eggs.

 This photo shows an egg that is perfectly formed except for the shell.
 The inner membrane formed, but the shell didn’t.
-When you reach in the nest and grab one of these, it feels icky.
-It will be squishy.
+When you reach into the nest and grab one of these, it feels icky and squishy.

-This usually happens in a chicken who is just beginning to lay.
-I have only had this happen 4-5 times in all my years of chicken keeping.
-If you have more than one of these or find them frequently, be sure you are feeding your chickens are getting a balanced diet, and supplement by adding calcium.
+This usually happens in a chicken that is just beginning to lay.
+I have only had this happen 4 to 5 times in all my years of chicken keeping.
+If you have more than one of these or find them frequently, make sure your chickens are getting a balanced diet and supplement with calcium if needed.

-Do Not eat this egg.
-You can give it to your dogs or hogs, but not to humans.
-Since the protective shell didn’t form, it’s very probable that bacteria has gotten through the membrane contaminating the egg.
+Do not eat this egg.
+You can give it to your dogs or hogs, but not humans.
+Since the protective shell didn’t form, it’s very likely that bacteria has gotten through the membrane, contaminating the egg.

 Most chicken keepers use oyster shells as a source of calcium and grit.
-I don’t offer grit unless the chickens are not going to be free ranged for a few days because we’re out of pocket or some such thing.
+I don’t offer grit unless the chickens will not be free-ranged for a few days because we’re out of pocket or something similar.
+When free-ranging, they find their own grit.

-If I ever do offer grit, I Scratch and Peck Feed’s Cluckin’ Good Grit.
+If I ever offer grit, I Scratch and Peck Feed’s Cluckin’ Good Grit.

 As a Wormer for Chickens

-When we use it as a wormer for the chickens, we mix it in with their food for about a week.
-Mixing it with their feed is a great way to be sure they all get enough to kill internal parasites.
+When we use it as a wormer for the chickens, we mix it with their food for about a week.
+This is a great way to ensure they all get enough to kill internal parasites.

 Overall Health